swati1717/myspace/README.md

 - `dataResourceId` → Unique identifier for the data.
 - `dataResourceTypeId` → Type of data (e.g., electronic text, link, image).
 - `dataTemplateTypeId` → Template format (optional).
-- `objectInfo` → Defines the location of external content, such as a URL pointing to an image or document.
+- `objectInfo` → ObjectInfo is a parameter that defines the location of external content, such as a URL pointing to an image or document.
+If this information is missing, the page may not be rendered correctly.

 ```xml
 <DataResource dataResourceId="SHOPIFY_SOLR_SRCH"